 The field of nursing is constantly evolving, as nurse shortages, changing technology and the COVID-19 pandemic have led to significant shifts.
 If you want to make an impact and get started in an in-demand field, then nursing may be right for you.
 But how long does it take to become a nurse and what kind of job opportunities will be available?

-No matter what nursing career you’re interested in, job opportunities are growing fast.
-According to the U.S. Bureau of Labor Statistics (BLS), the employment of registered nurses is projected to grow 9% from 2020 to 2030, with about 194,500 new jobs created each year in the field.
+No matter what nursing career you’re interested in, job opportunities are growing — and you don't necessarily need a degree to get started in the field.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of registered nurses is projected to grow 6% from 2022 to 2032, with about 193,100 job openings each year.*

-Salaries for nursing professionals are also strong.
-Registered nurses earned a median annual wage of $77,600 in May 2021.
-Licensed practical and licensed vocational nurses earned an average of $48,070 that same year.
+According to BLS, salaries for nursing professionals are also strong.
+Registered nurses earned a median annual wage of $81,220 in May 2022, BLS said, and licensed practical and licensed vocational nurses earned an average of $54,620 that same year.*